anorangesky/katacoda-scenarios/jest-tutorial/step3.md

 ## Write the Snapshot test

-In the `component` folder there is a test file for the loginForm called `loginForm.test.jsx`.
+In the `components/` folder there is a test file for the loginForm called `loginForm.test.jsx`.
 In the file, you currently see some imports.
 Snapshot tests use a `renderer` to generate a value for the react tree (instead of a UI component like a normal assertion-test would do).

 Let's write our first snapshot test that checks that the login form renders correctly when the user is not logged in.
 In `src/components/loginForm.test.jsx` type: